ahbarnett/fresnaq/README.md

 * ``fresnaq_grid.m`` : compute diffracted amplitude on regular square centered grid
 * ``fresnaq_pts.m`` : compute diffracted amplitude at arbitrary target points

 Both routines are documented and can be tested by calling them with no arguments.
+Run ``alltests`` to go through all library component tests.

 # demos